Town of Ballston in Saratoga County, New York — The American Northeast (Mid-Atlantic)

 District April 1, 1775

 Erected 1932 by New York State Education Department.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Kingsley Inn (within shouting distance of this marker); Calvary Episcopal Church (approx. 0.2 miles away); Burnt Hills Baptist Church (approx. 0.2 miles away); Bettys Family (approx. ¼ mile away); Stevens School (approx. 0.6 miles away); Waterman House (approx. 0.7 miles away); Larkin House (approx. one mile away); Beriah Palmer (approx. 1.1 miles away).
+At least 8 other markers are within one mile of this marker, measured as the crow flies.
+Kingsley Inn (within shouting distance of this marker); Calvary Episcopal Church (approx. 0.2 miles away); Burnt Hills Baptist Church (approx. 0.2 miles away); Bettys Family (approx. ¼ mile away); Stevens School (approx. 0.6 miles away); Waterman House (approx. 0.7 miles away); Centennial Barn (approx. 0.8 miles away); Larkin House (approx. one mile away).

 Categories. • Colonial Era • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on February 27, 2016, by Howard C. Ohlhous of Duanesburg, New York.
-This page has been viewed 155 times since then.
+This page has been viewed 177 times since then and 22 times this year.
 Photos: 1, 2, 3. submitted on February 27, 2016, by Howard C. Ohlhous of Duanesburg, New York. • Bill Pfingsten was the editor who published this page.